HCSS-Data-Lab/Submission-Angling-For-Causality/README.md

 # Submission-Environmental-and-Ecological-Statistics
-This repository contains the data and the implementation of the methodology.
+This repository contains the data and the implementation of the methodology described in the paper: Angling For Causality Behind Security : An Application Of Causal Modeling to Armed Conflict in Iraq.